US sues to block merger of grocery giants Kroger and Albertsons, saying it could push prices higher - Local News 8

 The FTC, which said the proposed deal would be the largest grocery merger in U.S. history, said it would also erase competition for workers, threatening their ability to win higher wages, better benefits and improved working conditions.

-The Biden administration has also shown a willingness to challenge big mergers in court.
-Last month, the Justice Department sued to block a proposed merger between JetBlue Airways and Spirit Airlines.
+Most Albertsons and Kroger employees are members of the United Food and Commercial Workers union, which represents 835,000 grocery workers in the U.S. and Canada.
+The union voted last year to oppose the merger, saying the companies hadn't been transparent about its potential impact on workers.

+“Regardless of the next legal steps, we must never forget that Kroger and Albertsons are successful because of these incredibly dedicated workers, and no proposed merger should be allowed to endanger their jobs or their livelihoods,” the union said Monday in a release.

-The action by the FTC and the states follows lawsuits filed earlier this year in Colorado and Washington to block the merger.
+The action by the FTC follows lawsuits filed earlier this year in Colorado and Washington to block the merger.
 The states that joined the FTC lawsuit Monday are Arizona, California, Illinois, Maryland, Nevada, New Mexico, Oregon and Wyoming.

+Brian Schwalb, the attorney general of the District of Columbia, said that Kroger-owned Harris Teeter and Albertsons-owned Safeway are now required to compete for customers in the city.
+Eliminating that competition would reduce choice at a time when many shoppers are already struggling, he said.

 Kroger has promised to invest $500 million to lower prices as soon as the deal closes.
 It said it also invested in price reductions when it merged with Harris Teeter in 2014 and Roundy’s in 2016.
 Kroger also promised to invest $1.3 billion in store improvements at Albertsons as part of the deal.